longndt/unity-course/sample-projects/lesson0-bouncing-ball/README.md

-# Lesson 0: Bouncing Ball Game
+# Lesson 0: Advanced Bouncing Ball Game

 ## 🎯 Project Overview

-This is a simple physics-based game where players control a paddle to keep a ball bouncing.
-It demonstrates Unity's basic concepts including GameObjects, Components, Physics, and Collision Detection.
+This is an **enhanced version** of the basic bouncing ball game from Lesson 0.
+It builds upon the simple example with advanced features including paddle control, game mechanics, and complete game loop.
+This demonstrates how to evolve a basic concept into a full game.

+### **📚 Relationship to Lesson 0 Example**
+- **Basic Example**: `lesson0-game-fundamentals/example/` - Simple `BouncingBall.cs` for learning fundamentals
+- **This Sample Project**: Advanced implementation with `BallController.cs` and `PaddleController.cs` for complete game
+- **Learning Path**: Study the basic example first, then explore this advanced version

 ## 🎮 Game Description